Unfurling Khovanov-Lauda-Rouquier algebras: Deformed tensor product algebras

-Let $U_i'$ be the union of $U_i$ with the set of elements in $\bar{\mathbb{K}}$ be that appear in the spectrum of the elements $y_ke_{\Bi}$ with $i_k=i$ the category $\hldbK$; that, is the eigenvalues that appear when dots on strands with label $i$ act. \end{definition} It might seem strange that we add the elements of $U_i$ to $U_i'$ by definition, but this simplifies matters for us, since we have not yet established that $\hldbK$ is non-zero.
-Thus, we have not yet established that there are any elements of this spectrum.
-We will ultimately see that $U_i=U_i'$, and these both coincide with the union of spectra discussed above.
+Let $U_i'$ be the union of $\underline U_i$ with the set $U_i$ of elements in $\bar{\mathbb{K}}$ that appear in the spectrum of the elements $y_ke_{\Bi}$ with $i_k=i$ acting on objects in the category $\hldbK$; that is, the eigenvalues that appear when dots on strands labeled $i$ act. \end{definition} It might seem strange that we add the elements of $\underline U_i$ to $U_i'$ by definition, but this simplifies matters for us, since we have not yet established that $\hldbK$ is non-zero.
+Thus, we have not yet established that there are any elements of the spectrum of $y$ acting on objects in this category.
+We ultimately see that $U_i=U_i'=\underline U_i$.